josecarlosgt/Web-Design-and-Development/README.md

 ```

 > The rules above specify the size of the images using a length (absolute) value.
 When specifying only the width attribute of an image, the browser automatically calculates the image's height.

 The values for the [width](https://developer.mozilla.org/en-US/docs/Web/CSS/width) and [height](https://developer.mozilla.org/en-US/docs/Web/CSS/height) dimension properties can be:

 - length: defines the dimension as an absolute value.
 - percentage: defines the dimension as a percentage of the containing block's height.
 - auto: the browser will calculate and select a height for the specified element.
 This value is useful with other properties when centering block elements.

+**Since image sizes and spacing between elements are rather independent, we will use pixels (an absolute size unit) for images and spacing.**

 ## Task 4: Spacing

 **The box model**